RemoteTechnologiesGroup/RemoteTech/guide/index.md

 :   points the ship up, out of its orbital plane

 NRM-
-:   points the ship up, out of its orbital plane
+:   points the ship down, out of its orbital plane

-Clicking on a position once it's already selected will revert to prograde.
+Clicking on a direction once it's already selected will revert to prograde.

 Three of the buttons at the top of the screen, marked "ORB", "SRF", and "RVEL", will decide if prograde/retrograde/etc. are measured relative to the ship's orbital motion, relative to its surface motion, or relative to its target's motion.
 The effects are identical to clicking through the three velocity displays at the top of the navball.
 A fourth button, "TGT", will have prograde pointing directly at the target instead of the relative velocity vector.
 Clicking on a reference frame once it's already selected will turn off the flight computer's attitude control.

-The other attitude options, which don't work with the six position buttons, are:
+The other attitude options, which don't work with the six direction buttons, are:

 KILL
 :   this attempts to hold the ship in a fixed direction.
 While less subtle than SAS, it is useful for maintaining attitude in the middle of a sequence, because SAS can't run while the flight computer is running any attitude control commands.